jemin777/ojava7.0/README.md

-OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World No:1 Programming Language and  it  is   focused  on   creating  Prototype  software,used  to  create Gaming and utilities, used  in  web application  with  java frameworks , used  with  remote   webapplication  with  java frameworks,  and  it  has  Advanced Oops.
+OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World No:1 Programming Language and  it  is   focused  on   creating  Prototype  software,used  to  create Gaming and utilities, used  in  web application  with  java frameworks , used    with  java frameworks,  and  it  has  Advanced Oops.
  It  also  supports obfuscation, Code Security, and it  is Learnable.
 JAVA7.0   means   Jemin  Advanced  Virtual  Application.
 JAVA7.0   is  even   Advanced   than  Python Programming  language...